spanner888/CamScripts/README.md

 Fully automated creation of:
 One or many ToolBits and add to current Tool Library.

-script 1: CamLibTbAddExample.FCMacro Provides {four/Five WIHT IMPORT??} examples of single and bulk creation of ToolBits and adding to the current Library.
+script 1: CamLibTbAddExample.FCMacro Provides {four/Five WIHT IMPORT??} examples of single and bulk creation of ToolBits and adding to the current tool Library.

 There is also one support example to retrieve properties & attributes of all shape files in FC Tool- Shape directory.
 This enables a user to script any property of any existing shape.

 This script uses the provided CamLibTbAdd.py library to streamline the example code.

-script 2:
+script 2: CamFullProcessExample.FcMacro

-ATM:CamScripting
-??
-Cam End-End Process
-    FullProcess

 Uses the JobUtils library by @Russ4262 to demonstrate a wide range of FreeCAD CAM features.
 It also adds examples that: